c2corg/CI-CD-test/README.md

 #### Other build musts be preserved

 The key point is that we clone full gh-pages branch, and add our build into it.
 Standard travis script does not preserve precendents files, so we must use a custom script

+#### Set a page with available builds list on root page

+See index.html

 ### When a commit is made on master